 Athletes representing England, but who do not benefit from support through the World Class Programme (WCP), can also access mental health services and support following UKA’s appointment of Priory Healthcare.
 Non-programme athletes can access a clear self-referral signposting system to quickly access a nationwide network of mental health expertise via the Priory’s Wellbeing Centres and Hospitals.
 Whilst athletes are still advised to seek referral via their GP in the first instance, there is a recognition that pressures on GPs and the NHS mean that athletes may need to seek access to a private referral system both promptly and confidentially.

-- Click here to visit the UKA website for details on how to access Priory Healthcare mental health support.
+- View UKA's advice on how to access Priory Healthcare mental health support (PDF 345kB)

-- Athletes in the World Class Programme can access their support through services delivered by Cognacity and BUPA – click here for details.
+- Athletes in the World Class Programme can access their support through services delivered by Cognacity and BUPA.